junieramorim/C2Agility/README.md

 # C2 Agility

-The aiming of this repository is to provide all material used to execute the empirical evaluation of the C2 Agility in software-based environment using the proposed model based in Channel Systems.
+The aiming of this repository is to provide all material used to execute the empirical evaluation of the C2 Agility in a software-based environment using the proposed model based in Channel Systems.

 ## Repository Organization